jallanxjallan/onemanairforce/adaptation/synopsis/last_corned_beef.md

 title: Last Corned Beef
 date: November 1947
 status: ok
+synopsis: Bob is embarrassed when a waiter insists he be served the last can of American corned beef left behind by visiting United Nations officials.
 ---
 Bob invites Muharto to join him for dinner at the Hotel Merdeka.
 Bob is embarrassed when a waiter insists he be served the last can of American corned beef left behind by visiting United Nations officials.